 His mother, Henrietta Seuss Geisel, often soothed her children to sleep by ‘chanting’ rhymes she remembered from her childhood.

 Ted had one sister, Marnie, and the two seemed to have had a happy, comfortable childhood.

-Ted Geisel attended Springfield's Classical High School and later Dartmouth College.
-At Dartmouth, he worked on the college’s humour magazine the Jack-O-Lantern, eventually becoming its editor-in-chief.
+Ted Geisel went to Springfield's Classical High School and then to Dartmouth College where he worked on the college’s humour magazine the 'Jack-O-Lantern' and became its editor-in-chief.